Introduction

 userData

-In most cases, models are instancied internally by treatments and not exposed, user developer can make direct call on model-dependent treatments without instancing its own, just giving required parameters to the sequence.
+In most cases, models are instantiated internally by treatments and not exposed, user developer can make direct call on model-dependent treatments without instantiating its own, just giving required parameters to the sequence.
 The cases where user may give its own defined model is to configure elements such as external software connections or interfaces.

 Contexts

-The calling treatments don't have to explicitly pass any context to their inner called treatements.
+The calling treatments don’t have to explicitly pass any context to their inner called treatments.

 Context providing and requirement

-Sources provide contexts, and treatments connected afterwards this source can require context to access it.
+Sources provide contexts, and treatments connected after that source can require the context to access it.

 Requiring a context means the treatment can only be used in a track coming from a source providing such context.